SceneView/sceneform-reactnative/README.md

 Host the anchor when the event returns at least 1.

 ## VideoRecording
-When `stopVideoRecording` is called, the video is copied into storage and its path is returned when the promise fulfills.
+After `stopVideoRecording` is called (`startVideoRecording` must be called first), the video is copied into storage and its path is returned when the promise fulfills.

 You can get the path via `response.path`